adjust/ios_sdk/README.md

 ![][drag]

-In the dialog `Choose options for adding these files` make sure to check the checkbox to `Copy items into destination group's folder` and select the upper radio button to `Create groups for any added folders`.
+In the dialog `Choose options for adding these files` make sure to check the checkbox to `Copy items if needed` and select the radio button to `Create groups`.

 ![][add]